 Wingham Farms is a young family farm owned and operated by some not-so-young farmers, Daniel Lee and Julie Sikkink Lee.
-We are focused on providing high-quality, environmentally sustainable and ethically raised food for ourselves and our neighbors, and also have a special interest in helping people learn more about where their food comes from.
+We are focused on providing high-quality, environmentally sustainable, and ethically raised food for ourselves and our neighbors, and also have a special interest in helping people learn more about where their food comes from.

-Julie comes from a long line of farmers in the eastern Netherlands – and the last five generations in the US – although her father, who grew up milking cows by hand, moved just far enough away from farming to have a day job alongside the family’s 75-acre “hobby farm” (which still had lots of animals – especially sheep, goats, chickens and pigs – as well as an enormous garden and orchard).
+Julie comes from a long line of farmers in the eastern Netherlands – and the last five generations in the US – although her father, who grew up milking cows by hand, moved just far enough away from farming to have a day job alongside the family’s 75-acre “hobby farm” (which still had lots of animals – especially sheep, chickens and pigs – as well as an enormous garden and orchard).
 She was a state and national officer of the Future Homemakers of America (now FCCLA) and an active 4-H member in school, so was always busy with a multitude of projects, particularly handmade clothing, but also gardening, cooking and care of her horse, guinea pigs and chickens.
-She is grateful to her many mentors in these clubs, and especially her parents, for teaching her so many useful skills, showing her what people can do for themselves, and encouraging her initiative.
-Julie also works in Portland as a high-school teacher during the school year, but takes the lead on the farm garden and handling much of the processing of our own food, from cheese-making to putting up vegetables, fruits and preserves.
+She is grateful to her many mentors in those clubs, and especially her parents, for teaching her so many useful skills, showing her what people can do for themselves, and encouraging her initiative.
+Julie also works in Portland as a high-school English teacher during the school year, but takes the lead on the farm garden and handling much of the processing of our own food, from cheese-making to putting up vegetables, fruits and preserves.

-As we both have learned more about healthy food and about the unethical and unsound treatment of animals and the land in commercial/factory farming (especially CAFOs), we have wanted to raise our own dairy, meat and eggs as well as our own produce.
+As we learned more about healthy food and about the unethical and unsound treatment of animals and the land in commercial/factory farming (especially CAFOs), we wanted to raise our own dairy, meat and eggs as well as our own produce.
 We didn’t want to just read books like Michael Pollan’s Omnivore’s Dilemma; we wanted to act on our growing understanding.
 We also became increasingly concerned about all the barriers to consumer access to healthy food; not everyone can own a farm or even have the land for a garden, but we believe that everyone should have the knowledge about and access to the best possible food for their bodies and spirits (here’s one group we support that is working toward that goal: Growing Gardens).

 The various factors necessary for buying the farm fell into place in the spring of 2013, just as our youngest child chose his college, so we are “empty nesters” with a VERY full nest.
 Our 100 acres has been farmland ever since Oregon was settled by Europeans (it is actually the core of the original Manning farm), but there has not been a family living on the property for many generations, and the land has been rented for crop growing in that time.
 It needs healing and adaptation to a focus on low/no-till pasture agriculture.